How to Choose Snowboard Boots

 Inner Lacing harness – the lacing harness attached to the inside of the shell which tightens around the ankle of the inner boot and holds it in place

-Backstay – the rubbery strip which runs up the back of the shell and helps stop the boot sliding up against the highback of the binding
+Backstay – the rubbery strip that runs up the back of the shell and helps stop the boot from sliding up against the highback of the binding

-Footbed – the removable insole which supports the sole of the foot and slides inside the liner.
+Footbed – the removable insole that supports the sole of the foot and slides inside the liner.

 Snowboard Boot Lacing Systems

-There are generally 3 types of lacing system out there, each one with their own pros and cons
+There are generally 3 types of lacing system out there, each one with its own pros and cons

 Traditional lacing

 Just like on your sneakers.
-Most traditional laced boots com with lockable cleats about halfway up around the ankle so you can really tighten the lower half then lock it off
+Most traditional laced boots come with lockable cleats about halfway up around the ankle so you can really tighten the lower half and then lock it off

 Pros